 In contrast, piping systems are subject to different regulations depending on the type of fluid being transported and the application.
 For example, pipes used in chemical processing plants must be made of materials that can withstand corrosive chemicals and high temperatures.

-Difference Between One Pipe and Two Pipe Plumbing System
+Difference Between One Pipe and Two Pipe Plumbing Systems

 When it comes to plumbing systems in buildings, there are two main types: one pipe and two pipe systems.
 The main difference between the two is the way in which water is supplied to and removed from fixtures.